luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 # Comparing Energy Consumption of Note-Taking Applications
 ## Introduction
+Everyone has to take notes sometime; university classes, business meetings, grocery lists, etc. Many people will start up their favorite text editor and start typing.
+Considering that just about everyone takes notes at least once a day, minor improvements in energy consumption can be cumulatively massive.
+Therefore, this report researches the energy consumption of several text editors which may be used to quickly take notes on windows machines.
+We hope this will result in recommendations regarding software which may be used to take quick notes in an energy efficient manner.
 ### Problem statement

 ## Methodology
 In this experiment we test the energy consumptions of various text editors while simulating natural typing behavior.